BrandonHan73/apple_lib/network/README.md

    are updated.
 Changing the learning rate will reset the counter.
 Use method get_learning_rate to determine the decayed learning rate.

-## BaseNetwork
+## ArrayList_ANN

 An ANN_Layer by itself models a fully connected artificial neural network with no hidden layers.
-Then to add hidden layers, the BaseNetwork class packages multiple ANN_Layers together.
+Then to add hidden layers, the ArrayList_ANN class packages multiple ANN_Layers together.

 ### Basic Usage

-To create a BaseNetwork, one must specify the number of nodes in each layer.
+To create a ArrayList_ANN, one must specify the number of nodes in each layer.

-    BaseNetwork network = new BaseNetwork(784, 64, 64, 10);
+    ArrayList_ANN network = new ArrayList_ANN(784, 64, 64, 10);

 This example network has 784 input neurons and 10 output neurons, along with two hidden layers with 64 neurons each.